himeshsiriwardana/docs-is/en/includes/apis/scim2/build-scim2-user-creation-payload.md

 - Enterprise Schema
 - Custom Schema

-The first step of building a SCIM 2.0 payload is to identify the schema mapping for your user attribute.
+The first step of building a SCIM 2.0 payload is to identify the schema mapping for your user attribute. testing

 !!! note